MILA-Wien/collectivo-quickstart/README.md

 # Collectivo Quickstart

-An example implementation of collectivo.
+An example implementation of Collectivo.
+See https://collectivo.io/quickstart/